wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 For each configuration option, we check if logcollector and agentd correctly starts and that any API request to the Manager configuration returns the same options that the specified in `ossec.conf`

+#### Test age

+Ensure age option work as expected, ignoring files that have not been  modified for a time greater than age value using current date, even if datetime of the system changed while logcollector is running.